cdrago21/spectral-hom/README.md

 For guidance on how to use the module, check out the jupyter notebooks in the `examples` directory.

-The directory contains the following supporting material:
+The directory also contains the following supporting material:
 |Publication|Supporting material|
 | --- | --- |
 |Christian Drago and Agata M. Brańczyk.
 "Hong-Ou-Mandel Interference: A spectral-temporal analysis" *To be published* | [Fig 2](/examples/figure-2.ipynb),[Fig 3](/examples/figure-3.ipynb),[Fig 4](/examples/figure-4.ipynb),[Fig 5](/examples/figure-5.ipynb) |